-Prize winners will be selected on the recommendation of a Gold Ribbon Panel comprised of individuals with a broad array of expertise who are able to assess excellence and impact across all four CIHR health research theme areas: biomedical, clinical, health services and policy, and population and public health.
+Prize winners will be selected by a Gold Ribbon Panel comprised of individuals with a broad array of expertise who are able to assess excellence and impact across all four CIHR health research theme areas: biomedical, clinical, health services and policy, and population and public health.

 10. When will the winners be selected?

-The winners of the CIHR Gold Leaf Prizes will be selected by the Gold Ribbon Panel in December 2016, with an awards ceremony, at which winners will be presented with their medals, to follow.
+The winners of the CIHR Gold Leaf Prizes will be selected by the Gold Ribbon Panel in February 2019.
+The public announcement of the winners and medal presentations will occur at an awards ceremony at a later date.

 - Date modified: